decentraland/documentation/content/creator/sdk7/3d-essentials/3d-model-animations.md

 `Animator.playSingleAnim` requires the following parameters:

 - `entity`: The entity of the `Animator` component that you want to affect.
-- `name`: String for the name of the clip you want to play.
+- `clipName`: String for the name of the clip you want to play.
 - `resetCursor`: _(optional)_ If _true_, it plays the animation from the start, even if the animation was previously paused.
 If _false_, it will keep playing the animation from where it was paused.
 Default: _true_.

 ```ts